adamtaylor13/moneymover/README.md

 - "r": Click "Review Transactions" button
 - "t": Go to "this" month
 - "/": Focus and select the "Quick Filter" input
-- "Escape": Will probably be very overloaded eventually, but for now just clears applied filters.
+- "Escape": Overloaded
+    - Clears applied filters (if any).
+It determines this on the presence of the "X Clear Filter" icon in any table.
+    - Closes a modal (if open).
+It determines this based on a modal being open with a "close" or "cancel" button.
-- "Tab": Another key that will probably be overloaded, but for now just jumps between subnav menus (Hint: Use "+ Shift" to go backwards)
+- "Tab": Jumps between subnav menus (Hint: Use "+ Shift" to go backwards)

 At this point, all the keybindings are loosely based on Google Calendar's navigation keys.
 These keys should only trigger if the user is not focused on an input element.